-The following interactive timeline tracks the sharp rise of anti-Semitism in America under President Trump.
-JDCA continues to monitor these incidents to help educate both the public and lawmakers about this persistent threat facing the American Jewish community today.
+The following interactive timeline tracks the sharp rise of anti-Semitism and white nationalism in the United States under President Trump, starting with the election of 2016 through the present day.
+JDCA monitors these incidents in order to raise awareness of this growing and persistent threat facing the American Jewish community today.
 Please click on the images and icons throughout the timeline to learn more.

 There was a 57% increase in anti-Semitic incidents, the largest single year increase on record, resulting in 1,986 total incidents.

-In the aftermath of the Pittsburgh shooting, Vice President Pence has a Messianic preacher invoke Jesus at a campaign rally.
+In the aftermath of the Pittsburgh shooting, Vice President Pence invited a Messianic preacher, who invoke Jesus, in the name of Jews, at a campaign rally.
 So-called “Messianic Jews” are not a part of the Jewish community and espouse views that are deeply offensive to Jews.

 Trump referred to Israeli Prime Minister Netanyahu as “your Prime Minister” at a Republican Jewish Coalition event in Las Vegas.
 Anti-Semites commonly accuse American Jews of dual loyalty, alleging that they are more loyal to Israel than to the United States.